Hermes: A General-Purpose Proxy-Enabled Networking Architecture: Implementation and Evaluation

 \subsubsection{Implementation}

-The topology is shown in Figure \ref{fig:topo_intermittent}.
-The software configurations are shown in Table \ref{tab:Intermittentconfig}, and retry parameters are shown in Table \ref{tab:intermittentRetry}.
+The topology is shown in Figure~\ref{fig:topo_intermittent}.
+Software configurations are shown in Table~\ref{tab:Intermittentconfig}, and retry parameters are shown in Table~\ref{tab:intermittentRetry}.
 The links between Proxies 2-5 were intermittent; each link was only connected for one second, and no two links were connected simultaneously.
-We used Ubuntu tc and increased packet drop to 100\% to mimic the link disconnection.
+This ensures that no end-to-end path is available at any given time.
+We used Ubuntu tc and set packet drop to 100\% to simulate link disconnection.

 We used wget with a timeout of 60s to download 1MB and 5MB files.
 Wget tried 10 times and continued from whatever was downloaded before.
 The web server configuration is shown in Table \ref{tab:nginxConfig}.
-We compare four scenarios: 1) direct connection to servers with no intermittent link as the base measurement (Base), 2) direct connection to the servers in the presence of three intermittent links (Figure \ref{fig:topo_intermittent}-bottom) (Base-Intermittent), 3) hop-by-hop TLS connection through overlay proxies in the presence of intermittent links with caching at all overlay nodes except the ingress (Overlay), and 4) No caching and using CONNECT at client that was processed at the Proxy 2 and after that in Proxies 3-5 we only used TCP listeners (Overlay w/CONN).
+We compare four scenarios: 1) direct connection to servers with no intermittent link as the base measurement (Base), 2) direct connection to the servers in the presence of three intermittent links, shown in the bottom of Figure \ref{fig:topo_intermittent}, (Base-Intermittent), 3) hop-by-hop TLS connection through overlay proxies in the presence of intermittent links with caching at all overlay nodes except the ingress (Overlay), and 4) No caching and using CONNECT at client that was processed at Proxy 2, after that in Proxies 3-5 we only used TCP listeners (Overlay w/CONN).

-In the "Overlay" scenarios, client requests were in the form of \textit{http://UNSTABLE/filepath}, and they were sent to the dependent proxy.
-The dependent proxy then encrypted and forwarded the requests to the ingress proxies.
-Proxies 2-5 were configured with an HTTP retry policy \cite{http_route}, as shown in Table \ref{tab:intermittentRetry}.
-In the "Overlay w/CONN" scenario, the client sent requests in the form of \textit{https://UNSTABLE/filepath}.
-While Proxy 2 followed the same retry policy as in the Overlay scenario, Proxies 3-5 applied a retry policy with \textit{max\_connect\_attempts=20} \cite{tcp_retry}, as they were TCP forwarders.
-The ingress proxy processed "UNSTABLE" and then forwarded the data.